zes1092/zes1092.github.io/content/posts/13-take-it-or-leave-it.md

 +++
-title = "a confirmation"
+title = "take it or leave it"
-description = "from her eyes only" type = ["posts","post"]
-tags = []
+description = "no more. i think ive had enough" type = ["posts","post"] tags = []
 date = "2022-07-22"